Divided Churches

-Divisions in the churches grieve the heart of God (Pro 6:16-19), for He has called His people to walk in unity (Psa 133:1), to be of one mind, and to bear with one another in love.
-Scripture urges believers to pursue peace, to guard the bond of fellowship, and to resist the pride that leads us to judge quickly or condemn those whom God is still shaping.
+Divisions grieve the heart of God (Pro 6:16-19), for He has called His people to walk in unity (Psa 133:1), to be of one mind (Rom 12:16; 15:6; 1Pe 3:8), and to bear with one another in love (Eph 4:2,15).
+Scripture urges believing followers to pursue peace, to guard the bond of fellowship, and to resist the pride that leads us to judge quickly or condemn those whom God is still shaping.

 The body of Christ was never meant to be fractured into separate groups by personal opinions, rivalries, or the elevation of human teachers, but to stand together in the truth with humility and patience.
 When we forget this, we weaken our witness and obscure the very gospel we claim to uphold.
 True unity is not uniformity - it is the shared commitment to honour God's will above our own and to treat one another with the grace He has shown us.

-Jesus confirmed a spiritual church after Peter's recognition of him as the Son of God which was to consist of believers and followers who obediently worship God in spirit and in truth:
+Jesus confirmed the existence of a spiritual church after Peter’s recognition of Him as the Son of God - a church composed of believing followers who worship God in spirit and in truth.
+This church is not defined by buildings, organizations, or human administrations, but by divine revelation and obedience to the doctrine of God.

 Mat 16:18 And I say also unto you, That you are Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.

-Jesus did not construct a temple or physical headquarters.
-He confirmed the beginning of a new covenant community of believers and followers.
-The phrase “gates of hell (Hades; grave) shall not prevail” further emphasizes spiritual warfare and eternal victory and not architectural resilience.
-The church Jesus established is confirmed by obedience to his doctrine, God's doctrine, and not by mortar and stone.
+Jesus did not construct a temple or establish a physical headquarters.
+He inaugurated a new covenant community, founded on the truth of His identity and the obedience of His followers.
+The phrase “the gates of hell (Hades; grave) shall not prevail” emphasizes spiritual warfare and eternal victory - not architectural strength or institutional permanence (Heb 2:14,15; Rev 1:17,18; Joh 11:25,26; 1Jn 3:8; 1Co 15:54; 2Ti 1:10).

 1Pe 2:5 You also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.